Sringaravelan: Plot

 He reveals that in a police attack that happened in Bandra, he got shot and to treat attacked gangster they kidnaps medical students where Revathy was one of them.
-Their gang leader Ahuja selects Revathy to treat DGP.
-When she was treating him, Ahuja plays a foul and tries to rape her and the other medical students.
+Ahuja, their gang leader selects Revathy to treat DGP.
+When she was treating him, Ahuja and his men plays a foul and tries to rape her and the other medical students.
 DGP plans to save Revathy.
 He kills many of his men and shoots Ahuja on his hand.
 He went for searching DGP and Revathy due to revenge.
 The duo went hiding and soon got married.
 Radhu's birth changes their life and they live happily.
 At the same time, DGP became the leader of his gang and Ahuja remains to be main enemy.
 He became a threat to their happiest life, but Revathy was unaware about this.
 At a holi festival, Ahuja comes to their house and kills Revathy.
 DGP and his men goes to Ahuja's house who was celebrating his daughter's wedding and kills Ahuja and his men thus avenging Revathy's death.
 During the shootout, his daughter gets shot.
 Before dying, Ahuja tells that Radhu will be killed by one of his men.
-Back to the present, DGP now believes that the killer is Ahuja's men.
+Back to the present, DGP now believes that the killer is Ahuja's henchman.
 He brought Radhu to Kerala as he thought it is a safe place and for a good marriage.
 He tells that he needs to win by saving his daughter.